 Funkakoshi quickly rectified the first two items by copying the jūdōka, who were extremely popular at the time.
-Funakoshi was a public school literature teacher, so he wrote a curriculum, and took the liberty to rename all of the forms to downplay Chinese influences to cater to the then-imperialistic Japanese.
-Chief among these, was renaming the art itself through a clever use of homophones; in Japanese the kanji character for “empty” is also pronounced “kara.”
-Karate them became “empty hands,” which highlighted its emphasis on unarmed striking.
+Funakoshi was a public school literature teacher, so he wrote a curriculum.
+FUnakoshi took the liberty of renaming all of the forms to downplay Chinese influences, which catered to the then-imperialistic Japanese.
+Funakoshi went as far as to re-brand the art itself through a clever use of homophones; in Japanese the kanji character for “empty” is also pronounced “kara.”
+Karate then became “empty hands,” which highlighted its emphasis on unarmed striking.
 Finally, Funakoshi imposed a spiritual component onto karate by linking it to existing Buddhist teachings.

 Karate was gradually brought to America after World War II by returning servicemen who trained while stationed in Japan or Okinawa.
-Prior to World War II, martial arts were thought to be gymnastics combined with black magic; these false perception made karate extremely popular in the 1960’s.
+Prior to World War II, martial arts were thought to be a combination of gymnastics and black magic; these false perception made karate extremely popular in the 1960’s.
 While this fabricated aura of mystery has worn thin from increased familiarity, a few misconceptions sadly persist:

-- In the 1950’s, all Asian martial arts were labeled as “judo,” since it was easier to pronounce and remember.
-Because of this, most Americans believe that all fighting arts are more or less the same.
+- In the 1950’s, all Asian martial arts were called “judo,” since it was easier to pronounce and remember.
+Because of this, most Americans believe that all fighting arts are more-or-less the same.

 - The low US black belt population in that era skewed people's perceptions.
-Earning a black belt was seen as a near-impossible feat, reserved for the world's most elite fighters.
+Earning a black belt was seen as a near-impossible feat, which was reserved for the world's most elite fighters.
 In reality, a black belt denotes minimum competence, like a high school diploma.
-Anyone willing to invest 5 ± 2 years at a gym can earn one.
+Anyone willing to invest 5 ± 2 years in a dōjō can earn one.

 Within karate, there exist many schools of thought.
-Karate organizations are prone to factionalism and tumultuous internal politics, mostly because of disagreement over curriculum design, technique minutia, and karate's tendency to attract rugged individualists who respond poorly to centralized governing committees.
+Karate organizations are extremely prone to factionalism and tumultuous internal politics.
+This is mostly because of disagreements over curriculum design, technique minutia, and karate's tendency to attract rugged individualists who respond poorly to central governing committees.
 The differences between karate styles requires some indoctrination to notice, much like how the Italian and French schools of fencing appear the same to non-swordsmen.
 Goshin-Jutsu is admittedly, one of the less-popular styles of karate, mostly due to a failure to advertise and promote ourselves.
 This website aims to correct this error.